 The results are beneficial both to you and the pages’ owners by fixing broken links.
 However, the concept of building links by fixing broken links requires expertise to get it right the first time.
 If you find the process too tedious, please consider companies like SEO North.

 Build Quality Content

-The key to getting other websites to link to yours naturally is to build relevant and trustworthy content.
-Quality content is attractive, and people will naturally refer others to you.
+The key to getting other websites to link to yours naturally is to build relevant and trustworthy content (e.g., Resource pages).
+High-quality content is attractive, and people will naturally refer others to you.
 Jeff Bezos once said that your brand is what people talk about when not in the room.
 Quality content speaks for itself and will sell your brand when more people link to it.

 Include videos and visual images in your content to attract more clicks.
-Ensure that when someone lands on your web pages, they can find their interest.
+Ensure that when someone lands on your web pages, they can find their interest, good user experience, and optimize using on-page SEO tactics.
 Internal links should also direct visitors to other pages on your website.

 Question and Answer forums like Reddit and Quora are ripe with people sharing knowledge, providing leads to information sources, and sharing links to websites with data relevant to discussion topics.
 Note that such forums are full of people who only participate by spamming threads with links; this is a perfect recipe for disaster.

 The best way to use these question-and-answer forums is to be an active participant, share knowledge, and comment on relevant threads with quality information; it is the perfect place to showcase your deep expertise in a particular field.
 Then, if you want to link back to your websites, you can add a link to a web page relevant to the topic of discussion.